iamthestevie/CSC445/README.md

 Programming Project - LP Solver
 Steve Muir - V00347783

-# Compiling and Linking the Project
+# Running the program

-Commands ('$' should be seen as an example command prompt):

-$ make          // Will compile and link the project

-$ make clean    // Will clean up the executable and object files

-$ ./lp          // Will run the program after the 'make' command has been successfully run
+In order to run the python script please type the following command (where '$' is the command prompt):

+$ python3 solver.py < <input_file_name.txt>

+ A high level description of the solver architecture (e.g. the type of Simplex implementation used, the procedure for resolving initially-infeasible problems, etc.)